davidmfinol/davidmfinol.github.io/gameci-6_windows.md

 2. I could split the job into multiple jobs that would run in parallel, and then there would be another job that would combine the results.
 This would introduce a lot of complexity, so I didn't like this option either.
 3. I could use the C: drive of the GitHub runner, which could possibly have more space than the default drive.
 This is the option I chose.

-Having chosen to use the C: for the process of building the .appxupload file, I start by re-cloning the repo to C:, but this time, it's a shallow clone.
+Having chosen to use C: for the process of building the .appxupload file, I start by re-cloning the repo to C:, but this time, it's a shallow clone.
 Going forward, I have to be careful to use `C:/Card-Game-Simulator.git` instead of the default working directory.

 ### Building the .appxupload

-Logically, the next step is to build the .appxupload.
+Logically, the next step is to take the WSAPlayer artifact and use it to build the .appxupload.
 In the `Deploy to the Microsoft Store` job, I have some steps related to Release Notes first, but I'll explain those steps later.

 So how do you actually build the .appxupload?